 - Chill for at least 8 hours.
 If you have the time, overnight is even better!

-Can you substitute frozen raspberries for fresh?
+Can I use frozen raspberries instead of fresh?

 Absolutely!
 Thaw the frozen berries before making the raspberry puree and proceed with the recipe.
 If the puree seems too thin, add an extra ½ tablespoon of cornstarch dissolved in water to the raspberry mixture and cook until thickened further.